dharanigitac/Vehicle_detection/README.md

     pip install -r requirements.txt
     ```

-If you don't have a `requirements.txt` file, you can create one by running this command after you have installed all the necessary packages manually:
-    ```bash
-    pip freeze > requirements.txt
-    ```

 ## Usage
 To run the application, ensure all dependencies are installed and execute the main Python script from your terminal: